If you haven’t heard of PNC Mortgage before, you probably will in the near future.

-- Aside from offering a free biweekly payment service
+- And they offer a free biweekly payment service and relationship discounts

 Maybe PNC can offer lower mortgage rates than the competition, which is certainly enough to choose them over another lender, but there doesn’t seem to be much else to talk about here.

 They have their “Home Insight Planner,” which features some mortgage calculators and lets you generate home affordability scenarios, but it seems a bit clunky and not all that revolutionary.

 They do service a lot of mortgages, so it’s possible you might actually be making your mortgage payments out to PNC if you get your home loan with them.
 This can be a plus if you’re sick of your mortgage loan being sold and transferred over and over.